 • licence fees, subscriptions, and service charges

-• any cost incurred before the date of the final grant funding agreement, i.e. retrospective costs
+• any cost incurred before the date of the final Grant Funding Agreement, i.e. retrospective costs

-• projects that will displace existing provision
+• projects that will displace or duplicate existing provision

 • activities that are statutory obligations